ADMISSION & ENROLLMENT

 Respect the diversity of opinions among the tutors and other students with whom the student interacts and agrees to conduct all correspondences in a courteous manner.

 Will comply with the terms and conditions of use policies of the academy.

 We are committed to protecting and respecting student privacy.
 This policy only applies to the sites and pages specific to kilgoreacademy.com, ka.opuslearn.net, and their related operational pages, if you leave these sites or pages, you will be subject to the policy of that website provider.
 We have no control over that policy or the terms of other websites and you should check their policy before continuing to access the site.

 We may collect and process the following data about you:

-We may collect information about your computer, including where available your IP address, operating system and browser type, for system administration and to report aggregate information to our advertisers.
+We may collect information about your computer, including where available your IP address, operating system, browser type, and for system administration.
 This is statistical data about our users' browsing actions and patterns, and does not identify any individual and we will not collect personal information in this way.

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our site; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorized access.

 We use information held about you in the following ways: